 Future basketball star with plenty of dog knowledge and also a Gemini very capable of handling myself lefty and ambidextrous.
 Nobody like me.
 Anyway, so I’m looking at the Presa Canario (just like me).
 I think it would be the perfect dog.
 What can you tell me?
 I want a male puppy black brindle?
 What do you advise regarding feeding training etc.

 – Qa’ron Djordan (Providence RI)

-The first step is to do your homework.
+Remember that the cheapest part of any dog is the purchase price.
+If you don’t want to make mistake an expensive lesson, the first step is to do your homework.
 Even a basketball star has to work at getting the best results.
 In this case, your first task is doing some research on your opponents.
-In this case, your first opponent is the number of breeders producing bush league Presa Canarios and your need to find the best possible breeder you can.
-Remember that the cheapest part of any dog is the purchase price.
+In this case, your first opponent is the number of breeders producing bush league Presa Canarios.

 Sometimes the best decision you can make about this level of dog is to put off getting one until the time is right.
 They are not pets.
 They are hobbies.

 In the right hands (someone who has loads of free time) they are great.
 In the wrong hands, (perhaps, someone who is on the cusp of becoming a basketball superstar, and is planning on taking seriously the time commitment and responsibilities associated with that level of play, PLUS time required for family, PLUS all the relationship opportunities available to a pro basketball superstar, PLUS a social life and PLUS appearances on TMZ Live for hopefully wonderful contributions to society) – they can become guns with brains and at the very least very unhappy players wishing they could be traded to a team that can better utilize what they have to offer.
 So give this some very serious thought before you negatively impact your life and the life of another being.